LouisDeOliveira/LouisDeOliveira/README.md

 ### Hi, I'm Louis De Oliveira

-I'm a R&D Engineer working at Ubisoft La Forge in Bordeaux.
+I'm a future PhD working at INRIA team MANAO in Bordeaux.

 I'm interested in the following fields.
 - :brain: Deep Learning